Resources

 Renting a cellulose insulation blower can cost anywhere from $70 to $205 per day (not including a rental deposit).

-Installation costs for insulating your attic
+Installation costs for insulating an attic: Should you DIY your insulation to save?

 If you’ve done a home improvement project before, you already know that the biggest expense in a project isn’t materials, it’s labor.

-Just know that analyzing your home for energy-efficiency, planning an insulation strategy, and installing the appropriate insulation are difficult tasks that require professional know-how.
+Analyzing your home for energy-efficiency, planning an insulation strategy, and installing the appropriate insulation are difficult tasks that require professional know-how.

 It’s worth the expense to pay someone who knows what they’re doing.
-(That’s why Sealed only partners with certified home performance contractors for attic insulation and air sealing.)

 Get attic insulation—without breaking the bank